-If you need a nutrition lesson plan, this outline and fun ideas is perfect for kindergarten through 6th grade elementary kids.
+If you need a nutrition lesson plan, this outline and fun ideas are perfect for kindergarten through 6th grade elementary kids.

 I love being invited to speak to kids around our community about health and nutrition.
 I’m encouraged by how excited the kids get for healthy eating, and how eager they are to grow strong and feel healthy.
 There is always room for preventative education when it comes to childhood obesity.
 I believe a good mix of solid nutrition principles with real world application ideas can help kids understand how to eat for life.